symbolverse/symbolverse-promo/README.md

 A small, humane, calm, **symbolic computing environment** where someone can think more clearly and program things that matter to them.

 Not a product nor a platform.
 More like a **thought interface**.
-A honest resort used to avoid biased opinions and imaginary claims in a favor of argumentative chain of facts expressed in a formal way.
+A honest resort used to create argumentative chain of facts expressed in a formal way.

 A place where someone can sit, write a bit of symbolic code, **express ideas cleanly**, and feel their mind come back into focus.